manishgcettb1/ga4gh-drs-compliance-checker/README.md

 Python project to verify the compliance of the GA4GH DRS Starter Kit's *GET /objects/{object_id}* endpoint to the DRS v1.2.0 specification.
  ## About repository
  - conf.ini -> Configuration file to configure the DRS URL(update this url if DRS API is not running on http://localhost:5000/ga4gh/drs/v1/ )
- - drs_compliance_runner.py -> Contains main method.
+ - main.py -> Contains main method.
 Execute all methods that validates the DRS API specification.
-It call methods from drs_specification.py and drs_object_ep_value_specification.py
+It calls methods from drs_specification.py and drs_object_ep_value_specification.py
  - /drs_compliance/api/drs_specification.py -> It  make http call to DRS and verify the specification.
 E.g- Verify all mandatory fields to be available in response, Id, check checksums response in correct format or not..etc
  - /drs_compliance/api/drs_object_ep_value_specification.py -> It make http calls and verify the value for some drs_object(it may fail if DRS objects are different from given in this assignment)
  - /drs_compliance/api/utl.py - Have util methods